 \section{Abstract}

-We take the pre-sieved set to be all natural numbers $N=\{1,2,3,\dots\}$ with a sieve system:single sieve,double sieve,$\dots$ .
+We take the pre-sieved set to be all natural numbers $N=\{1,2,3,\dots\}$ with a sieve system: single sieve, double sieve, $\cdots$

-With single sieve, $i.e.$ , remove out the multiple of a prime, we derive all the primes.
-With double sieve, $i.e.$ , remove out the multiple and the multiple of a prime and $-2$ simultaneously, we get all the prime twins and prove that infinitely many prime twins exist under suitable conditions.
+With single sieve, i.e., remove out the multiple of a prime, we derive all the primes.
+With double sieve, i.e., remove out the multiple and the multiple of a prime and $-2$ simultaneously, we get all the prime twins and prove that infinitely many prime twins exist under suitable conditions.
 Finally, with special 4 sieve, we prove that infinitely many prime twins exist without any restriction.